|Cover artist: Meredith Russell|

 4 of 5 stars

-My initial thought was if I could write their scene then they’d shut up and allow me to concentrate on other aspects of my day.
-That shower scene was 3000 words long and three hours of work.
-But they didn’t shut up.
-They told me their entire story and I didn’t sleep for days.
-Sometimes I couldn’t keep up with what they were telling me and I had to keep a notebook by my bed.
+R.J.’s initial thought was if she could write their scene then they’d shut up and allow her to concentrate on other aspects of her day.
+Not so.
+That shower scene ended up being 3000 words long and three hours of work.
+And still, they didn’t shut up.
+They told her their entire story and she didn’t sleep for days.
+Sometimes she couldn’t keep up with what they were telling her and she had to keep a notebook by her bed.

-Whilst I was writing their story a side character decided he needed his story told too.
+Whilst she was writing their story a side character decided he needed his story told too.
 Then other characters followed suit.

 You see the problem?
-If I ever want to sleep again then I need to write.
+If she ever wants to sleep again then she needs to write.

-I’m a wife and a mother to two boys.
-Even my dog is a boy.
-I am surrounded by males.
+R.J. is a wife and a mother to two boys.
+She is surrounded by males.
+Even her dog is a boy.